133: Planes, Trains and Automobiles

 I mean, I know we like a very Machiavellian narrative, but halfway through any book like this, I start thinking, really?

-There is always a problem as well in political books that you find out you can sort of work out the sourcing to some extent by, you know, sort of Peter Mundsen walked handsomely into the room.
+There is always a problem as well in political books that you find out you can sort of work out the sourcing to some extent by, you know, sort of Peter Munson walked handsomely into the room.

 Michael Gove was up to his usual clever machinations, and you're like, oh, was he?
+Interesting.
+I wonder who told you that.

 So I always have that question.

 There are a lot of books that mention that Dominic Cummings has a walk-on role in which he does something amazingly brilliant and counterintuitive.
+And you think, oh, I wonder who told you this?

+I mean, it didn't end well for Cummings.
 The key to Dominic Cummings is he doesn't mind if you hate him or love him as long as you think he's clever.

-He's the guy who who came up with the eye test alibi.
+He's the guy who came up with the eye test alibi.
+So we don't need to worry about smartness.

 But so I think there is a similar thing.
+You're right.

+Kirstan was the beneficiary of a lot of structural forces.
 You know, he was lucky, luckier than Ed Miliband.

+Ed Miliban came in as a first-term opposition leader, which is just already harder.
 Like, it's just a harder thing to do because people have just very ostentatiously rejected you.

-They think, come on, we could just do it slightly differently, like the one more heave kind of approach.
+They think, come on, we could just do it slightly differently, like the one-more heave kind of approach.

 Whereas I think by the time that the party even had been through all of that, 14 years of Tory rule, there was a kind of slight concession of, okay, they don't like us.

+But I would give them enormous credit.
 This is the bit that depends entirely on how you feel about how this is.

 I went to watch Starmer during the leadership campaign.